 In Chapter Three, the GPS data are collected and processed up till 2011.
-This study shows extreme ice mass loss in 2010, while later studies show that ice mass loss in 2012 and 2015 exceeded the one in 2010 [e.g., Hanna et al., 2014; Tedesco et al., 2015].
-Thus, it is helpful to update the analysis to continuously monitor the annual variations of ice mass loss in coastal Greenland.
-Longer observations allow for the correlation analysis between annual uplift and climatic factors.
-What’s more, only short-term elastic crustal response to current mass loss and long-term viscous crustal response to past ice mass loss are considered in the model.
-Other studies revealed that short-term viscous response to present-day ice mass change should be considered in order to better interpret coastal uplift in Greenland [e.g., Nield et al., 2013].
-One long-term GPS station KULU is near Helheim Glacier and KULU GPS time series shows non-linear uplift since 2003.
+This study shows extreme ice mass loss in 2010, while later studies show that ice mass loss in 2012 and 2015 was also high [e.g., Hanna et al., 2014; Tedesco et al., 2015].
+Continuous monitoring of annual variations in coastal uplift allows estimates of ice mass loss in coastal Greenland that are independent of GRACE.
+Longer observations would allow for better correlation analysis between annual uplift and climatic factors.
+Until now, only short-term elastic crustal response to current mass loss and long-term viscous crustal and upper mantle response to past ice mass loss have been considered as the controlling factor to vertical surface motion here.
+Since recent accelerated mass loss of the Greenland ice sheet started three decades ago, the viscous response to this recent mass change should be considered [e.g., Nield et al., 2013].
+KULU is a long-term GPS station located near Helheim Glacier in southeast Greenland.
+The GPS time series here shows non-linear uplift since 2003.
 The rapid speed up and a subsequent slow-down behavior are well known from various types of data for Helheim Glacier [Howat et al., 2005; Nick et al., 2009], which is probably a big source of the KULU uplift.
-Thus, it seems an over-simplification to simply fit a constant acceleration model to KULU GPS time series.
-Therefore, using ice-mass change record and a viscoelastic model could better explain the non-linear uplift.
+Thus, it is probably an over-simplification to simply fit a constant acceleration model to the KULU GPS time series.
+A combination of variable ice-mass change record and a viscoelastic crustal/upper mantle response could better explain the non-linear uplift pattern at KULU

-In Chapter Four, the freshwater flux estimate is a minimum estimate focus on three sources that likely influence Labrador Sea convection and can be estimated by remote techniques: the Greenland Ice Sheet, glaciers in the Canadian Arctic Archipelago and changes in Arctic sea ice.
-Other sources such as precipitation minus evaporation, oceanic transport and melt water from annual freeze-thaw cycle of Arctic Sea ice also contribute to the Arctic freshwater budget.
-Thus, besides remote technique, in situ measurement required to better measure the Arctic freshwater budget. hemical tracers can help to investigate the pathways of freshwater and distinguish freshwater different origins [Haine et al., 2015].
+In Chapter Four, the freshwater flux estimate is a minimum estimate.
+I focused on three freshwater sources that likely influence Labrador Sea convection and can be estimated by remote techniques: the Greenland Ice Sheet, glaciers in the Canadian Arctic Archipelago, and changes in Arctic sea ice.
+Other sources such as precipitation minus evaporation, oceanic transport and melt water from the annual freeze-thaw cycle of Arctic Sea ice also contribute to the Arctic freshwater budget.
+Thus, besides remote techniques, in situ measurements are required to better measure the Arctic freshwater budget.
+Chemical tracers can help to investigate the pathways of freshwater and distinguish freshwater of different origins [Haine et al., 2015].
 This study suggests that at least 70% of Arctic freshwater flux ends up in the Labrador Sea, reducing the formation of Labrador Sea Water, hence weakening the AMOC.
-This hypothesis can be validated by sophisticated hosing experiments that allow freshwater flux being focused into the Labrador Sea and investigate its effect on the AMOC.
+This hypothesis can be validated by sophisticated numerical experiments that allow freshwater flux to be focused into the Labrador Sea and determining its effect on the AMOC.

 In Chapter Five, I show that InSAR-monitored surface deformation can be an indicator of reservoir pressure change.
-However, better knowledge Young’s modulus is required to more quantitatively link surface deformation and reservoir pressure.
+However, better knowledge of rheological parameters such as Young’s modulus is required to more quantitatively link surface deformation and reservoir pressure.
 Thus, independent determination of Young’s modulus from down-hole measurements or other methods is suggested for future work.